actionhero/actionhero/readme.markdown

 Notes:

-* Actions are asynchronous, and take in the API object, the connection object, and the callback function.
+* Actions are asynchronous, and require in the API object, the connection object, and the callback function.
 Completing an action is as simple as calling `next(connection, true)`.
 The second param in the callback is a boolean to let the framework know if it needs to render anything else to the client (default = true).
 There are some actions where you may have already sent the user output (see the `file.js` action for an example) where you would not want to render the default messages.
 * The metadata is used in reflexive and self-documenting actions in the API, such as `actionsView`.  `actions.inputs.required` and `actions.inputs.required` are used for both documentation and for building the whitelist of allowed GET and POST variables the API will accept (in addition to your schema/models).

 ## Tasks